 Kendall is the longest-serving director, having been on the board since 2002.
 Wood joined in 2012 and Brade in early 2018 (becoming Chairman in January 2019).

-A lot of the following data points may be less applicable, due to the impending manager change, but for completeness here’s my usual summary:
+Some of the following data points may be less applicable, due to the manager change, but for completeness here’s my usual summary:

 - Founded: 1954

-- Proposed change: Kate Fox and Lee Qian (Baillie Gifford) from Feb 2021
+- New managers: Kate Fox and Lee Qian (Baillie Gifford) from 11 Feb 2021

 - 10-year net asset return: +101% (7.2% pa)